daniel-aziz/jwt-auth/README.md

 ## JWT AUTH

-JWT Authentication on node.js server
+JWT Authentication on a node.js server this project implements the microservice architecture